The Galapagos Islands are unique – probably the only place on earth where we can get a real sense of what the world was like before humans.

-Thanks to ongoing conservation work by the Galapagos National Park and the Charles Darwin Research Station, the Galapagos remain largely the way Darwin saw them over 170 years ago -- a pristine natural habitat and an inspiration for anyone with a love of the natural word.
+Thanks to ongoing conservation work by the Galapagos National Park and the Charles Darwin Research Station, the Galapagos remain largely the way Darwin saw them almost 2 centuries ago — a pristine natural habitat and an inspiration for anyone with a love of the natural word.

 Although the weather and temperatures don’t vary hugely, the islands do have two distinct seasons.
 These seasons are determined by the ocean currents around the Galapagos, principally the cool north-flowing Humbolt and the west-flowing Peruvian Ocean Currents both of which originate in Antartica.
 Generally December to April are the warmest months with daily highs of between 26°C–31 °C (79°F –87°F) and the coolest from May through November with daily highs of between 24°C–26 °C (76°F –79°F) with August and September the coolest.

 The islands only receive around 25 cm (10 inches) of rain per year, so it is rarely ‘rainy’ although you can expect some rain year round in the highlands of some of the islands.

 |Daily High ºC (ºF)||29 (85)||29 (85)||31 (87)||31 (87)||27 (81)||26 (79)||25 (77)||24 (76)||24 (76)||25 (77)||26 (78)||26 (79)|